larq/compute-engine/docs/quickstart_android.md

-# Larq Compute Engine: Android Quickstart
+# Larq Compute Engine Android Quickstart

 To build Larq Compute Engine (LCE) for Android, you must have the [Android NDK](https://developer.android.com/ndk) and